rbergman/tendril-node-template/README.md

 Edit env.coffee to configure a custom session secret for your app.
 This can be any secret pass phrase you deem appropriate.

 Then at [Tendril's developer site](https://dev.tendrilinc.com), create an app to acquire an OAuth2 app id and key.
-Further edit oauth.coffee to add your app id and secret.
+Further edit env.coffee to set these values.
 At this point you should be ready to start the server like so:

 	./server [server port]